Argumentative Essay on Clarinda

 Thesis

 The loving character of Clarinda is addressed by the author as both masculine and feminine.
-The character of Clarinda includes both genders which are clearly playful, seductive and conflicting.
+The character of Clarinda includes both genders, which are clearly playful, seductive, and conflicting.
 The author is enjoying her sexual desires with Clarinda with her male and female characteristics.

 Introduction

-The feelings of love towards another woman are being described in the poem beautifully.
-The author is very clear in her thoughts and not much shy to say what she had to say; Behr views Clarinda as a woman rather than a hermaphrodite in her eyes.This theme of the poem is loving as well as conflicting.
-In the first few lines the theme of the poem speaks for itself and the message poet is trying to give.
+The feelings of love towards another woman are described in the poem beautifully.
+The author is very clear in her thoughts and not too shy to say what she has to say; Behr views Clarinda as a woman rather than a hermaphrodite in her eyes.
+This theme of the poem is loving as well as conflicting.
+In the first few lines, the theme of the poem speaks for itself and the message poet is trying to give.

 Analysis

-While considering the line “beauteous wonder of a different kind” towards the end of the poem, one can understand that Clarinda is a hermaphrodite which is clearly reflected towards the end of the line.
-She could be presenting that this different kind would be Clarinda while showing that she is too attracted and attached to Clarinda emotionally and physically.
-The love is undeniable in the feelings of the author for Clarinda.The author is giving several hints throughout the poem that Clarinda is a hermaphrodite; for example, by looking at the end of the first stanza, it becomes clear that what Clarinda is supposed to be.
+While considering the line “beauteous wonder of a different kind” towards the end of the poem, one can understand that Clarinda is a hermaphrodite, which is clearly reflected towards the end of the line.
+She could be presented that this different kind would be Clarinda while showing that she is too attracted to and attached to Clarinda emotionally and physically.
+The love is undeniable in the feelings of the author for Clarinda.
+The author gives several hints throughout the poem that Clarinda is a hermaphrodite; for example, by looking at the end of the first stanza, it becomes clear what Clarinda is supposed to be.
 “For who that gathers fairest flowers believes- A snake lies hid beneath the fragrant leaves.”

 To the Fair Clarinda is a playful and erotic piece of writing by the author Behr who is a female herself; it is a love poem that is surprisingly modern and emotionally touching.
 The loving character of Clarinda is addressed by the author as both masculine and feminine.
-The roles of masculine and feminine are important in the sexual conquest of a woman as explained by Behr; through the lines of a poem, the author is trying to give a message that in any kind of a sexual relationship, there are two definite rules of either masculine or feminine.
+The roles of masculine and feminine are important in the sexual conquest of a woman, as explained by Behr; through the lines of a poem, the author is trying to give a message that in any kind of sexual relationship, there are two definite rules of either masculine or feminine.

-The poem is not an example of how male and female anatomy works in the sexual relationships; it is a representation of author’s love for her character Clarinda who is either a man or a woman with a conflicting identity.
+The poem is not an example of how male and female anatomy works in sexual relationships; it is a representation of the author’s love for her character Clarinda who is either a man or a woman with a conflicting identity.
 The title is gender-specific which was used in the seventeenth century for the attraction of young people.
-The speaker in the poem is obviously Clarinda who is not obviously a male or a maid; Clarinda is an active entity rather than playing a passive role as mentioned by the author by saying “neither weak nor feminine”.
+The speaker in the poem is obviously Clarinda, who is not obviously a male or a maid; Clarinda is an active entity rather than playing a passive role, as mentioned by the author by saying, “neither weak nor feminine.”

-The author is trying to present the problem by simply applying both titles to her loving Clarinda by calling her fair lovely maid as well as a lovely charming youth which represents her masculine identity.
+The author is trying to present the problem by simply applying both titles to her loving Clarinda by calling her a fair lovely maid as well as a lovely, charming youth which represents her masculine identity.
 It provides a seductive charm and warm emotions of the author; the language fairly represents Clarinda as the masculine or feminine character possessing both qualities.

-“This last [the youth] will justify my soft complaint, / While that [the maid] may serve to lessen my constraint; . . .”
+“This last [the youth] will justify my soft complaint, / While that [the maid] may serve to lessen my constraint;. .”

 “Against thy charms, we struggle but in vain”)

 It is mentioned in a plain and playful tone that the pain is not only sweet but it is prolonging.
 It is inevitable as well in a playful nature when Clarinda is using her female body to serve her lustful mind of a masculine.
-Clarinda is not only seducing the author with her masculine characteristics but also doing a good job being playful with the author being a feminine; Clarinda is enjoying playing her feminine role as well as masculine.
+Clarinda is not only seducing the author with her masculine characteristics but also doing a good job being playful with the author being feminine; Clarinda is enjoying playing her feminine role as well as masculine.

-The language of the speaker in the poem is also expressing the full-blown sexual fantasy in which Clarinda is literally acting as a male and female, but the poem does not provide any clear evidence that Clarinda is a hermaphrodite.
+The language of the speaker in the poem also expresses the full-blown sexual fantasy in which Clarinda is literally acting as a male and female, but the poem does not provide any clear evidence that Clarinda is a hermaphrodite.
 The author is simply expressing her idea that she is enjoying the lovemaking with a male character as well as with a female character.
-The character of Clarinda is physically reflecting what is in the mind of the speaker in a modest language that is playful and seductive.
+The character of Clarinda is physically reflects what is in the mind of the speaker in a modest language that is playful and seductive.
 The personality of Clarinda suggests that she has a playful nature which helps the author to join her in the intercourse.

 References